PhD Electrical & Computer Engineering

 - Advisory Committee All graduate students must form an advisory committee and submit their program of study within the first year of their graduate program.
 The PhD advisory committee must have five members, of which at least three must be members of the ECE graduate faculty.
 ECE graduate students must meet with their advisory committee at least once per year.
 A progress report (PDF) must be completed and submitted to the ECE department by the end of each academic year.

 - Coursework A doctoral student must complete at least 42 credits of coursework beyond the BS degree requirements.
 (Thesis and dissertation credits do not count toward this requirement.)
 Nine credits out of the 42 are to be completed in an area outside of Electrical & Computer Engineering, to constitute a minor.
 At least 24 credits out of the 42 must be ECE courses.
 Normally, no more than 6 credits of ECE 400 level course work will be accepted for graduate credit.
-Additionally, PhD candidates must complete three of the five core course requirements for either the MSEE or MSCE degree.
 A minimum of nine credit hours of registration in Graduate Research (ECE699) is required.
 However, even after this minimum requirement has been met, all doctoral students using University facilities while engaging in dissertation research must register for at least one credit of ECE699 each semester.
 Students must complete one credit of Responsible Conduct of Research training, preferably prior to commencing research.
 The training must take place before the completion of 3 credits of ECE699.
+All students must register for one credit of ECE 598 Graduate Seminar during the first semester.
+This seminar course’s pass/fail grade will be given upon graduation.
+At the advisory committee’s discretion, this seminar credit may be substituted for one of the 9 required thesis/dissertation credits (ECE699).

 - Residency (UMaine Graduate School Requirement) The minimum residence requirement for the PhD program is met by registering for a full-time program of study and/or research (6 credits per semester) for four semesters beyond the baccalaureate degree.
 Students entering doctoral programs with a master’s degree must register for at least two semesters of full-time course work and/or research at the University.
 For the purposes of satisfying residency, the summer session may count as a semester